Folkestone Seafront – Sea Defences and Solutions

 “It’s not just building some houses on the seafront, it’s more than that.
 It’s a range of different people raising up the town, and that’s why it’s working.
 We didn’t know it would be such an absorbing project, and we’re very happy that it is, we feel like we’re very much invested in the whole project.”

 Duarte and his team are now at an advanced stage of working up detailed designs for “Plot B”, which received planning permission in December 2018.
-The site is at the western end of the development, close to the Leas Lift, and will include 84 apartments and town houses.
-Work is expected to begin in late 2019.
+The site is at the western end of the development, close to the Leas Lift, and will include 84 apartments and townhouses.